How to make ReactJS Calendar with events

-In this blog, we are using react-big-calendar, and we will update it according to our requirements.
+In this blog, we will use React Big Calendar and customize it according to our requirements.

 npm install --save react-big-calendar